AadiZee/Cryptoverse-ReactJS/README.md

 Gets crypto data from Rapid API.
 Also gets crypto news from Rapid API.

+API calls are made using the modern REACT REDUX TOOLKIT.

 On home page displays top 10 cryptos.
 Some crypto stats.
 Latest crypto news.

 On crypto page displays top 100 cryptos.